 The Dual Water Supply Scheme was officially declared on 1 March 2013, with water made available to approximately 300 properties.
 The first customer to connect to the new supply in February 2013 was a Mr Keith Patterson, who was happy to have a constant supply of safe drinking water, after previously being reliant on a well and pump.

 With the introduction of water supply via the Yarrawonga pipeline, the Bundalong water treatment plant was no longer required.
 North East Water built a new concrete storage tank and the water treatment plant was decommissioned.
 The old treatment plant was repurposed and is now used as the chlorine set and pump booster for Bundalong’s non-potable water supply.

 Bundalong’s Water Supply Today

 Today, Bundalong receives treated water through the Yarrawonga reticulation and pipeline to Bundalong.
 The treated water receives a booster treatment in the form of chlorination before it enters the clear water storage at Bundalong.
 From there, the treated water is sent to the Bundalong reticulation.

 The raw water supply, provided to Bundalong residents for outdoor use, is supplied from Lake Mulwala.

 Bundalong Sewer Scheme

 The wastewater treatment plant is located on Playfairs Road, south west of Bellbridge.
 Today the wastewater treatment plant consists of two primary lagoons and an 88 megalitre winter storage.
-The system includes approximately 6.5 kilometres of gravity sewerage, four pump stations and 6.4 kilometres if sewer rising mains.
+The system includes approximately 6.5 kilometres of gravity sewerage, four pump stations and 6.4 kilometres of sewer rising mains.
 The wastewater is pumped to the lagoon wastewater treatment plant.
-Given the low inflows of wastewater that are received by the treatment plant, there is no reclaimed water produced.
+Due the low inflows of wastewater that are received by the treatment plant, there is no reclaimed water produced.